 “Thank you, Mr. Robinson.
 How late will you be there this evening?”

 “As late as you need me to stay, ma’am.”
 Suck up.
 Christian must’ve scared the pants off this guy.

 “I’ll be there between 5:00 and 6:00,” I say.

-“That’s fine, Ma’am,” Mr. Robinson says.
+“That’s fine, ma’am,” Mr. Robinson says.
 “I’ll see you then.”
 I end the call.

 I haven’t heard anything from Christian since my last text, but the man does have a multi-billion-dollar company to run, and I need to get a grip.
 We have such fun together and I feel so free.
 I haven’t felt this way in a long time.
 It always seems like I have to be on my guard… but not with Christian.
 He’s just as bruised and guarded as I am, making it easy for us to let go around each other.
 And when he called me Mistress last night… Oh.
 My.
 God!
 The power was insane.
 It fueled my inner Nympho more and more!
-I have no idea where it came from, but it felt like I could do anything but I also had a responsibility.
+I have no idea where it came from—it felt like I could do anything, but I also had a responsibility.
 I can’t explain it—he was mine.
 Not just my man—he was MINE!
 I had to love him and I had to take care of him—but he had to do what I said.
 It was amazing, and he submitted so freely.
-I will have to ask him about that.
-We will have to set some parameters.
+I’ll have to ask him about that.
+We’ll have to set some parameters.
 Maybe I’ll do some more research.
 Each BDSM relationship is defined by its participants—I know that much.
 He and I will set our parameters.
 Ours is a relationship without borders to begin with—totally undefined, except that we love each other.
 I have no doubt that we’ll have a wonderful time discovering our mutual wants, needs, and desires.

 I kind of liked it when he tied us up.

 Yeah, me too!
 That’s his Dom side coming out.

 That slap on the ass was kind of hot, too.

 I know, right?